semaphoreci/docs/docs/reference/semaphore-changelog.md

     - sbt 0.13.17
 - Introduced [tutorials and example projects](https://docs.semaphoreci.com/examples/tutorials-and-example-projects/),
-  a handy page of practical examples of CI/CD pipelines, with links to open source repositories that you can copy.
+  a handy page of practical examples of CI/CD pipelines, with links to open source repositories that you can copy and use.

 ### Week of Feb 18, 2019